amaurits/translation4tru/README.md

 # translation4tru: Translation for the rest of us
-## Word-level translation dictionaries for free, fast, good quality translation.
+## Word-level translation for automated text analysis

 Automated machine translation has been improving in quality rapidly for some years, and now approaches that of professional human translation.
 However, for large volume translations, these methods remain costly, in terms of money, computational resources, or time.
 In contrast, word-level translation is both free and fast, simply mapping each word in a source language deterministically to a target language.
 While the resulting translations are ungainly, for many text analysis methods this is not a problem.